conradakunga/Blog/_posts/2025-04-19-designing-building-packaging-a-scalable-testable-net-open-source-component-part-3-project-setup.md

 </Project>
 ```

-Not that this file now has the version numbers, so if any project uses any of these packages, that is the version that will get used.
+Not that this file now **has the version numbers**, so if any project uses any of these packages, that is the version that will get used.

 If we now build, it will succeed.